aplater/jira-report-gen/README.md

-# Jira CSV Report Generator
+# Jira Excel Report Generator

 Python script to search Jira tickets using JQL.
 Returned tickets will match the search string and customer organization provided as command arguments.
 A generated XLSX of the records will be emailed using the SMTP values provided by runtime arguments.